 READY TO GET INVOLVED?

-Hugh and John are just one of more than 25 partnerships KIN has facilitated since the pandemic closed most in-person ESL classes.
-If you’d like the chance to make a friend and help someone have a better life in metro Knoxville, complete our volunteer application today!
+Hugh and John are just one of more than 40 LaMP partnerships KIN has facilitated since the pandemic closed most in-person ESL classes.
+If you’d like the chance to make a friend and help someone have a better life in metro Knoxville, get started on our volunteer application today!